TrueBlocks/trueblocks-core/docs/content/tutorials/step3.md

 Let's dig deeper.
 Let's query specific addresses.
 In other words, snoop.

-**Note:** chances are very high that if you're not running your own node, you will get rate limted with these commands.
+**Note:** chances are very high that if you're not running your own node, you will get rate limited with these commands.

 Do this: